Jsuh22/Individual-Self-Assements/README.md

 # Individual-Self-Assements

-I main task was database.
+My main task was database.
 Which was fairly simple because of the data that we selected already being quite clean.
 The only major thing I had to figure out was doing a UNION between our two data sets.
 Which after googling was very simple.

 As a team we all did our parts and beyond.
 If anyone needed help on something and asked we would chip in.
 It felt like a group effort and we had no conflicts.

 # Summary